Coconut Macaroon Thumbprint Cookies with Maple Syrup

 Place your can of coconut milk in the refrigerator overnight.
 This helps the milk fat separate and solidify on top.
 Open the can and use a spoon to remove the thick layer of coconut cream from the top, leaving the water below.
 You should get about ½ cup.

 What kind of coconut milk is best?
-Ideally use full-fat coconut milk for more cream.
+Ideally, use full-fat coconut milk for more cream.
 For the best results, look for a can without additives like guar gum.

+How long do they keep on the counter?
 These coconut macaroons will keep on the counter for up to three days.

+Can I freeze them?
 Absolutely!
-Once they've cooled completely, store them in an airtight container or stasher bag in the freezer for up to 3 months.
+Once they’ve cooled completely, store them in an airtight container or stasher bag in the freezer for up to 3 months.

-Healthy Coconut Macaroon Thumbprint Cookies
+Refined Sugar-Free Coconut Macaroon Thumbprint Cookies

 Ingredients